-One of the things that managers and team leaders are looking for in people who they can depend on.
+One of the things that managers and team leaders are looking for is people who they can depend on.
 Being dependable is so essential that I’d almost put it before technical skills if I had to choose.
 Being dependable and reliable is also an extremely well-perceived trait for managers to possess and actively nurture not only for the members of a team.
-While this article primarily addresses work and career-related topics, I also think this might find some degree of applicability for our personal lives and relationships.
+While this article primarily addresses work and career-related topics, I also think this might find some degree of applicability to our personal lives and relationships.
 Being dependable is universal after all.
 It’s a lot about commitment.

 I’m not saying that being dependable is the most critical thing in your career, but it can certainly help you to keep your position and even get promotions if you keep up the good work.
 You might not manage and actively build your personal brand, but it exists.
 It’s out there and acts as your professional reputation in many ways.
 I always tried to keep that up myself and be a dependable and reliable member of any team I was part of.
 When you give someone your word, it becomes a “deadlock commitment.”